 The Stratmat Property is located in Northumberland County in northeast New Brunswick, Canada.
-It is situated approximately 45 km southwest of Bathurst and 55 km northwest of Miramichi.
-The property consists of 54 claims in the Stratmat 1613 claim group and covers an area of 828.6 hectares.
+It is situated approximately 45 km southwest of Bathurst.
+The property consists of 95 contiguous claims in the Stratmat 1613 claim group and covers an area of 1,827 hectares.

-In 2008, Kria Resources (a wholly-owned subsidiary of Trevali) entered into an agreement with Xstrata Canada Corporation -- Xstrata Zinc Canada Division whereby Kria has the right to gain 100% ownership of the Stratmat and Halfmile projects by paying US$18,000,000 (completed) and issuing units worth a total of $US$7,000,000 (completed).
-Each unit consists of one common share and one half warrant.
-Xstrata has the first right and option to purchase all or any portion of the off take as well as a 2% NSR royalty.
+In 2008, Kria Resources (now a wholly-owned subsidiary of Trevali) entered into an agreement with Xstrata Canada Corporation -- Xstrata Zinc Canada Division (now Glencore Canada) whereby Kria had the right to gain 100% ownership of the Stratmat and Halfmile projects by paying US$18,000,000 (completed) and issuing units worth a total of Cdn$7,000,000 (completed).
+Glencore has the first right and option to purchase all or any portion of the concentrate off-take, as well as a 2% Net Smelter Return (NSR) royalty.
 A portion of the property has a 2.5% NSR royalty to Teck Resources Limited.

 History and Resources

-The property was heavily explored by Xstrata and its predecessor companies since the 1960s.
-In particular, extensive exploration activity occurred during the 1980s and 1990s when the Heath Steele and Stratmat Mines were in production.
+The project has been heavily explored by Xstrata, and its predecessor companies, since the 1960s.
+The area was again extensively explored during the 1980s and 1990s when the Heath Steele and Stratmat Mines were in production.

 The Stratmat property hosts three mineral deposits and numerous showings.
-Of the three deposits, only the Boundary Deposit has been mined to date where reserves were depleted on June 30, 1993.
-The remaining two areas are the focus of Kria's work, and contain a NI 43-101 compliant resource that estimates:
+Of the three deposits, only the Boundary Deposit has been mined and was depleted in 1993.
+The remaining two areas were the focus of the recent exploration work, and contains a NI 43-101 compliant resource that estimates: